DeOnGitHub/hello-world/README.md

 # hello-world
-Just starting out with this site.
+Just starting out with this site and re-stocking the embers of my long-forgotten programming days.
 I'll amend this description in time.
 Currently the repository is for a readme file.